 The Liposack is a soft, fireproof lipo battery bag that will be replaced by the manufacturer,if damaged by a battery fire.

 There are other types available, but this is, I believe, the original.

 Another idea is to use a ceramic container of some description.
 I use an old metal biscuit tin that will not burn, but it is capable of conducting electricity yet it has worked well for me.

 Click on the photo to visit Amazon.

 The best lipo battery connectors are the ones that work for you!
-You have to decide which connector system you would prefer and then, if required, replace, by soldering on your connector of choice.
+You have to decide which connector system you would prefer and then, if required, replace, by soldering on your connector of choice or use an adapter.

 I don't think that any of these can be described as the "best Lipo battery connector" Each battery manufacturer favors there own and all are good quality and should perform well.